-CSC Services refurbished a sewer pumping station wet well for Anglian Water significantly extending the life-span of the structure.
+A scheme of wet well refurbishment work was completed for Anglian Water to significantly extend the life-span of a failing structure.

 The structure had suffered from significant hydrogen sulphide corrosion to the internal concrete surfaces, and had been taken out of service.